 - 1.6.
-The original plan was adopted in 20167, shortly after the adoption of the Local Plan Part 1 (LP:Pt1).
-The policies therefore pre-date both the Local Plan: pPart 2 (LP:Pt2) and the NPPF.
-The former allocatedLP:Pt2 sets a number of sites around Radcliffe-on-Trent for a significant number of houses, doubling the number of new dwellings that were envisaged at that time as part of the original Local Plan spatial strategyLP:Pt1.
+The original plan was adopted in 2017, shortly after the adoption of the Local Plan Part 1 (LP:Pt1).
+The policies therefore pre-date both the Local Plan: Part 2 (LP:Pt2) and the NPPF.
+The LP:Pt2 sets a number of sites around Radcliffe-on-Trent for a significant number of houses, doubling the number of new dwellings that were envisaged at that time as part of the LP:Pt1.
 This was in order to rebalance the delivery strategy and overcome shortfalls on the larger urban extensions elsewhere in the Borough.
 This means that the spatial strategy that underpinned the Neighbourhood Plan is now very different. - 1.7.
 Starting in June 2020, the policies adopted in the 2017 Radcliffe Neighbourhood Plan were assessed against the updated 2021 NPPF and the Rushcliffe Borough Council Local Plan Part 2: Land and Planning Policies and a report was made to the Parish Council which recommended a series of changes and deletions from the plan.
 These recommendations have been the subject of ongoing discussions with the Parish Council during the pandemic.
-Whilst the goals of the policies within the plan remain unchanged, the review is simply designed to allow for the plan to better reflect the updated national and local planning policy position-.
-Compliance with national and local policies this-is a requirement of the legislation under which neighbourhood plans are developed -, known as the basic conditions. - The partial review?
-This document is a partial review of the neighbourhood plan that originally gained approval in October 2017.
-This review seeks to update this document to better comply with policies that have been released since the original document was released.
-The most significant changes included will be in response to the Rushcliffe Borough Council Local Plan Part 2: Land and Planning Policies, which was not released until after the Radcliffe Neighbourhood Plan gained approval.
+Whilst the goals of the policies within the plan remain unchanged, the review is simply designed to allow for the plan to better reflect the updated national and local planning policy position.
+Compliance with national and local policies is a requirement of the legislation under which neighbourhood plans are developed known as the basic conditions. - 1.8.
+Furthermore, since the release of the Local Plan Part 2 and the growth of the design agenda as outlined in chapter 12 of the NPPF, which now includes the associated national design guide and code (2019 and 2021 respectively), the importance of Radcliffe's built character requires a greater level of consideration than what was originally included.
+This review seeks to ensure that this emerging focus on design in national policy is reflected in the policies, since it did not exist at the time of drafting and adopting the Local Plan, tying the policies into the new national design agenda which was set out in the ministerial statement in 2021: